#enclosures

 Your electric motor's nameplate is a valuable resource, providing you information on your motor's capabilities, features, and efficiency.
 In this series, we cover the most important information you can find on your motor's nameplate and what to do if there isn't one!
 Read more.

 What Makes a Motor Farm Duty?
+(Explainer Video Included)

 While many electric motors can be used in agricultural applications, there are some key features “Farm Duty” motors have that help them work well in the harsh and rugged applications found on the farm.
 Read more!